 Whose bathing suit is this?
 Whose jewelry is this?
-Whose clothes are these?
-They're my bathing suit. your earrings. her jewelry.
+They're my bathing suit. your earrings.
 They're mine. yours. hers.

-his shoes.
-They're his.

-our things.
-They're ours.
+Whose clothes are these? her jewelry. his shoes.
+They're our things. their stuff.
+They're ours. theirs.

-It's their stuff.
-It's theirs.

 Complete the conversations with possessive pronouns.